sudar/bulk-delete/readme.md

 ### Is it possible to restore the posts that I have deleted through the Plugin?  ###

 If you choose the option "Move to trash" then you can find them from trash.
 But if you choose "Delete permanently", then it is not possible to retrieve the posts.
 So be **very careful**.

+### Is it possible to schedule deletion of posts ###

+The ability to schedule deletion of posts is available as a pro addon.

 ## Screenshot ##